l7mp/stunner-auth-lib/README.md

   var pc = new RTCPeerConnection(ICE_config);
   ```

-You can override the path to the STUNner configuration file by when calling the function.
+You can override the path to the STUNner configuration file (and other options) when calling the
+function.

 ```javascript
 var ICE_config = auth.getIceConfig({config_file: <MY_STUNNER_CONFIG_FILENAME>});